igorskyflyer/npm-vscode-folderpicker/README.md

 >
 > #### Throttling
 >
-> Setting this property to `Instant` will disable all throttling!
+> Setting this property to `Instant` disables all throttling/debouncing!
 >

 <br>